taiidani/middara/README.md

-# middara
+# Middara Helper

-Middara helper app
+This webapp was built to help with [Middara](https://middara.com/) games.